ePages-de/epages-devportal/_posts/2016/2016-11-30-what-its-like-to-be-an-agile-technical-writer.md

 * You learn and use the products.
 * You broaden your technical knowledge and writing expertise.
 * You set standards for writing, language, and terminology.
-* You become a MacGyver in technical communication {% emoji sunglasses %}.
+* You become a MacGyver in technical communication 😎.